ksuryakrishna/Socket-Programming/README.md

 	1. clientA.cpp
 		- Sends 1 username to the central and waits for the results
-		- Prints the path and matching gap(if available), else says not compatabile
+		- Prints the path and matching gap(if available), else says not compatible
-		- closes the TCP socket after receving the results
+		- Closes the TCP socket after receving the results
 	2. clientB.cpp
 		- Sends 1/2 username(s) to the central and waits for the results
-		- Prints the path(s) and matching gap(if available), else says not compatabile
+		- Prints the path(s) and matching gap(if available), else says not compatible
-		- closes the TCP socket after receving the results
+		- Closes the TCP socket after receving the results
 	3. central.cpp
 		- Receives the input from both clients
 		- Sends it to backend servers, gets the results and sends it back to the clients (to A in correct order and to B in reverse order)
-		- this server always keeps 2 TCP parent sockets live to listen to incoming requests from the clients, but closes the child sockets after sending out the results
+		- This server always keeps 2 TCP parent sockets live to listen to incoming requests from the clients, but closes the child sockets after sending out the results
-		- keeps 1 UDP socket binded and open for any server to send its results and closes the UDP sockets that it uses to send to the servers
+		- Keeps 1 UDP socket binded and open for any server to send its results and closes the UDP sockets that it uses to send to the servers
 	4. serverT.cpp
 		- Creates a map of indices and names after reading the edgelist
-		- Receives the usernames from the central and returns a graph to be sent to server P
+		- Receives the usernames from the central and returns graphs to be sent to server P
 		- Closes the socket
 	5. serverS.cpp
 		- Creates a map of scores and names